xVjVx/xVjVx/README.md

 ## Skills

-I'm a autonomous cybersecurity student, trying reach my goals and be a professional in this area.
-I like to improve my skills in Capture the Flag challenges and reading online content.
-I also like to make some programming projects in Python and C languages.
+I'm a cybersecurity student, trying reach my goals and be a professional in this area.
+I like to improve my skills in Capture the Flag challenges, build projects and reading online content.
+I also like to make some programs in Python and C languages.

 ## Profile links